-If the weather cooperates, break out of your outside routine.
-Go out to a new park or a park you haven’t been to lately (need a few ideas?
-Check out our Parks to Know series).
+Go out to a new park or a park you haven’t been to lately — we have a whole list of favorite parks and playgrounds you can try.
 The Hessel Park playground is always a great place to start!
-You could also try out the new Morrisey Park or Noel Park playgrounds, which opened in late fall/early winter.
+You could also try out the new Morrissey Park or Noel Park, which are some of the more recently opened playgrounds.

 Go to the Library

 So kids might want to take a break from learning, but libraries make learning FUN.
 Go check out some books at the library over spring break.
 Kids’ play areas aren’t open right now, but you can get some books, movies and maybe even some fun other things, like games or puzzles, depending on the library.